trevorjalt/DSA-Hashmaps/README.md

     static _hashString(string) {
         let hash = 5381
         for (let i = 0; i < string.length; i++) {
-            // Bitwise, left shift with 5 0s = this would be similar to hash*31
-            // 31 being the decent prime number but bit shifting is a faster way
-            // to do this tradeoff
             hash = (hash << 5) + hash + string.charCodeAt(i)
-            // converting hash to a 32 bit integer hash = hash & hash
+            hash = hash & hash
         }
-        // making sure hash is unsigned - meaning non-negative number return hash >>> 0
+        return hash >>> 0
     }
 }